 The Crutcheze set has two underarm and two hand grip covers that has contoured comfortable removable padding for excellent support.
 This excellence may be due to them being designed by healthcare professionals.
 These covers are washable, quick drying, moisture wicking, breathable with a 4-way stretch, and are made with Bodycare Antibacterial fabric with UV-ray protection to slow down the fading of color.
 They are skin and clothes abrasion resistant.
 You can easily install them by stretching the cover over standard size crutch rubber pads, attaching the hook and loop, and be instantly ready to go.
 They are washable in cold water and should be line dried.
 They are latex-free and one size fits all standard size youth or adult underarm crutches.
 The Crutcheze can help prevent arm pit and hand chafing, bruising, and blistering from using crutches.
 They are made in the USA, as is most of the products in this best crutches guide, and come in black or pink heather.

-- #1 SELLING BRAND - Crutcheze® Crutch Pads provide ultimate comfort, style, protection and easy care.
+- #1 SELLING BRAND Made in USA - Crutcheze PREMIUM Crutch Pads provide ultimate comfort, style, protection and easy care.
+CRUTCHES NOT INCLUDED.

-- BODYCARE® - Antibacterial, moisture wicking, breathable covers keep skin dry and comfortable.
+- ANTIBACTERIAL, moisture wicking, breathable covers keep skin dry and comfortable.
 Our fabric is the same used in high end athletic wear.

-- EASY TO INSTALL - Stretch covers over standard crutch rubber pads, attach hook and loop for instant fit.
+- EASY TO INSTALL - Stretch covers over existing rubber pads, attach hook and loop for instant fit.
+See video

-- MADE IN USA -100% Satisfaction Guarantee!
+- MADE IN USA - 60 DAY MONEY BACK GUARANTEE!
+Satisfaction Guaranteed!
 One size fits all standard youth and adult underarm crutches.
 Machine wash, cold water, line dry.
-Crutches NOT included.

 Crutcheze Royal Blue Crutch Bag, Pouch, Pocket, Tote Washable Designer Fashion Orthopedic Products Accessories